NecipAkgz/fhevm-example-factory/docs/fhe-encrypt-single-value.md

     constructor() {}

-    /// @notice Store an encrypted value submitted by the user
+    /// Store an encrypted value submitted by the user
-    /// @param inputEuint32 Encrypted value (created client-side with fhevm.createEncryptedInput())
+    /// inputEuint32: Encrypted value (created client-side with fhevm.createEncryptedInput())
-    /// @param inputProof Zero-knowledge proof that the encryption is valid function initialize(
+    /// inputProof: Zero-knowledge proof that the encryption is valid function initialize(
         externalEuint32 inputEuint32,
         bytes calldata inputProof